Retail trends in 2023Find out

 6. Social commerce

-Around 1 in 5 Gen Z say they’re more likely to buy a product with lots of “likes” or positive comments
+1 in 4 Gen Z say they’re more likely to buy a product with lots of “likes” or positive comments.

 As we just covered, social media is an incredibly powerful selling tool, with social ads creating an inspirational path to purchase for many brands.
-Temptation is everywhere – with opportunities to buy blended into everyday interactions, social shopping feels like the most natural thing in the world.
-Users can easily check out in a few clicks.
+Temptation is everywhere and with opportunities to buy blended into everyday interactions, social shopping feels like the most natural thing in the world.
+Especially when users can easily check out in a few clicks.

-Social commerce goes hand-in-hand with the rise of livestream shopping, which continues to gain traction.
-Globally, consumers in APAC and LatAM are most likely to say they use social media to watch livestreams; they’re 16% and 17% more likely than the average consumer to say it’s their main reason for using it.
+Social commerce goes hand-in-hand with the rise of livestream shopping, which has become very popular in certain parts of the world.
+Globally, consumers in APAC are most likely to say they use social media to watch livestreams; they’re 13% more likely than the average consumer to say it’s their main reason for using it.
 It’s no wonder TikTok is expanding its in-app shopping capability with “Trendy Beat” – a place to buy products that go viral.

 By tapping into what’s culturally relevant to target audiences, brands can share timely inspirational content to drive mega sales on social media.
 Pay attention to what audiences want, and find ways to reflect this in your messaging.